 Framework for Policy Formulation

 The consultations outlined the following broad principles and guidelines to steer the process for developing a comprehensive action plan to achieve above policy objectives.

-- Establishing institutional and policy framework for making MUET a gender-friendly campus, where gender equity is understood to be a top management priority.
+- Establishing an institutional and policy framework for making MUET a gender-friendly campus, where gender equity is understood to be a top management priority.